-1 bin on the centre line, and 4 litter cartons touching each other on the 2 metre mark at the changeover end, offset between the bending pole lines.
+1 bin on the centre line, and 4 litter cartons touching each other on the 3 metre mark at the changeover end, offset between the bending pole lines.
 The cartons are flat on the ground, at 90° to the Changeover Line, and with the open ends of the cartons facing away from the Start/Finish line.
 Rider 1 starts with a litter stick.

 Rider 1 rides to the changeover end to collect a piece of litter with the stick whilst mounted, rides back to drop it in the bin, returns to the changeover end to collect a second piece of litter whilst mounted and also drop that in the bin, and rides to hand over the litter stick to rider 2.
+Rider 2 rides to the changeover end to collect a piece of litter with the stick whilst mounted, rides back to drop it in the bin, returns to the changeover end to collect a second piece of litter whilst mounted and also drop that in the bin, and rides to cross the Start/Finish line with the litter stick.